altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~It too hissed and steamed and gurgled.~
 ~Like his face.~
-~He wasn't moving anymore - but he was still breathing.~ ~The creature was climbing up now.~
+~He wasn't moving anymore - but he was still breathing.~ ~The creature was climbing up now, across the side of the gear.~ *She dragged Kent over the edge to the top of the top gear.*
-*She dragged Kent over to the other side of the small gear.*
+*She dragged him in the center*
+~She waited until she saw the claw reach over~
+*She felt the lurch again, adjusted herself and kent to be swung towards the side* 'Just hold on there, back the way we came'
+~He was rasping a breath~
+"M::Can you get us out of here now?"
+~Martha looked back at that thing chasing her, still coming toward her.~ ~She felt a small adjustment on her side, a movement~ 'Where had that...'
+*She looked down*
-*She felt the lurch again and she jumped with all her strength.*
+~Kent's hand was curled into a pointing finger - pointing down.~ *and she jumped with all her strength.*
 ~With Kent - the navigator - in tow.~
-*She flew over the edge just as the alien climbed fully atop the gear.*
+*She flew over the edge just as the alien at the center of the gear.*
 *She fell - down.*
 ~There were no more gears - just remnants of where they once had been.~ ~A few golden rods jutted out from the walls,~